DimABSA/DimABSA2026/README.md

 # Overview

-Aspect-Based Sentiment Analysis (ABSA) is the task of identifying aspect terms in text and determining their associated sentiment polarity.
+Aspect-Based Sentiment Analysis (ABSA) is the task of identifying aspect terms in text and determining their associated sentiment polarity (Pontiki et al., 2014; 2015; 2016).
 However, current ABSA research predominantly adopts a coarse-grained, categorical sentiment representation (e.g., positive, negative, or neutral).
 This approach stands in contrast to long-established theories in psychology and affective science (Russell, 1980; 2003), where sentiment is represented along fine-grained, real-valued dimensions of **valence** (ranging from negative to positive) and **arousal** (from sluggish to excited), as illustrated in Fig. 1.

 This valence-arousal (VA) representation has inspired the rise of dimensional sentiment analysis as an emerging research paradigm (Mohammad, 2018; Lee et al., 2022, 2024; Muhammad et al., 2025), enabling more nuanced distinctions in emotional expression and supporting a broader range of applications.